dnys1/grpc_demo/README.md

 ![ngrok output](./assets/ngrok.png)

 After running this command, you'll need to copy the `Forwarding` address to [client/lib/core/config/config.dart](./client/lib/core/config/config.dart) (lines 13 and 24).
-For Flutter Web, the port is always `8080` because its traffic is routed through the Envoy proxy, explained below.
+For Flutter Web, the port is always `8080` because its traffic is routed through the Envoy proxy.

 ## Running on the Web

 In order to use gRPC on the web, the [grpc-web](https://github.com/grpc/grpc-web) library is used.
-Currently, only unary and client-side streaming are supported.
+Currently, only unary and server-side streaming are supported.
 Moreover, an intermediate proxy is required to convert HTTP/2 requests and responses to HTTP/1 for the browser.
+For more information, see [this](https://grpc.io/blog/state-of-grpc-web/) blog post.

 ![grpc-web](https://grpc.io/img/grpc-web-proxy.png)